Ovarian Cancer : Center of Excellence

 Personalized High-Tech Ovarian Cancer Care

 Ovarian cancer is highly variable, so you should seek personalized treatment options.
 Just like cancers differ, so do individual people and their specific situation.
-At the Gynecologic Oncology Institute, treatment options are based on how early the ovarian cancer is, the most likely effective treatments and managing side effects.
-Most important is to keep in mind individual needs which call for different answers to help you not only to survive but also to thrive.
+Dr. Steven Vasilev, Gynecologic Oncologist, recommended treatment options are based on how early your ovarian cancer is, the most likely effective treatments, and managing side effects.
+Most important are individual needs not only to survive but also to thrive.

 About Ovarian Cancer